The Annual Spectrum Short Story Contest Returns!

 - This competition is a fun way to get our members used to writing to a brief and entering contests, not hold them back.
 Simultaneous submissions are allowed, however we ask that whatever you’ve written is new material for the contest, not a previously written piece.

 - We will include a list of content warnings in the submission form; these will be included in the entries booklet as a reference page at the end, so that readers can be prepared for any difficult or upsetting themes and content in your story.
-Please take care to note any applicable warnings to your story when submitting.
+Please take care to note any applicable warnings to your story when submitting, and err on the side of caution (ie. if unsure that a content warning applies, include it anyway).

 - Submissions must be in manuscript format, double spaced with numbered pages.